Table of Contents

 - in 5 studies with healthy participants there was a non-statistically significant decrease of -3.65 mg/dL

-- When considering only the 11 RCTs and 3 controlled clinical trials without randomization, the effect of TRE:
+- When considering only the 11 RCTs and 3 controlled clinical trials without randomization:

-- there was no change in fasting glucose, triglycerides, or HDL or LDL cholesterol
+- there was no change in fat-free mass, fasting glucose, triglycerides, HDL cholesterol, or LDL cholesterol

 A 2020 SR found 22 TRE trials published through September, 2020 and provided general descriptions of the literature.(Adafer, 2020):

-- 50% of the trials used an 8 hour feeding window, some did an earlier eating window during the day but most use a later window or a self-selected window.
+- 50% of the trials used an 8 hour feeding window, some used an earlier eating window during the day but most used a later window or a self-selected window.

 - Some purposefully utilized isocaloric protocols while most allowed as much food consumption during the eating window as desired.

-- Of 10 studies that reported adherence, 8 studies had >80% adherence and 2 studies had >70% adherence.
+- Of 10 studies that reported adherence, 8 studies had >80% adherence and the remaining 2 studies had >70% adherence.
 Adherence was mainly self-reported.
-One trial that was a 12 week intervention found that 63% of participants continued to engage in TRE to some degree 16 months after the intervention ended.
+One trial that employed a 12-week intervention found that 63% of participants continued to engage in TRE to some degree 16 months after the intervention ended.